realrubberduckdev/dp-blog/src/content/cosmosdb-transactional.md

 await container.CreateItemAsync<Customer>(customerItem, new PartitionKey(customerItem.Id));
 ```

-And this now led me to another exception, which was bit more easier to understand.
+And this now led me to another exception, which was a bit easier to understand.

 ```
 PartitionKey extracted from document doesn't match the one specified in the header on CreateItemAsync